cwise24/snopsy/docs/module1/6_Configurations.rst

 Configurations
 ===============

 We will associate our newly generated key to be used for Gitlab connections.
-Doing it this way, we can separate ssh keys between sites.
+Doing it this way, we can separate ssh keys between many sites.

 ::